 In the second part of the workshop, we will interactively develop concepts for integrating various everyday objects in virtual experiences using creative methods known from design thinking and group discussions.
-Participants will form groups and cooperatively develop ideas on how to integrate example objects, which will be physically available during the workshop, in different application scenarios such as games, sports, virtual meetings, simulations, training, education or data visualization.
-The organizers will provide equipment for low-fidelity prototyping.
-The discussions will be followed by each group presenting their interpretations of integrating their object in a virtual environment with one of the organizers taking notes.
-The presentations will serve as insights to frame a research agenda for the community.
+Participants will form groups, each of which will jointly discuss the workshop topics and related questions outlined in section 3.
+To spark discussions, each group will also cooperatively develop ideas on how to integrate example objects.
+The group discussions are followed by each group presenting a summary of their discussion together with interpretations of integrating their object in a virtual environment with one of the organizers taking notes.
+The presentations serve as insights to frame a research agenda for the community.
 The notes will become the first draft of the workshop report.